14 Tips for Planting Your Favorite Bulbs

 Most bulbs do just as well in containers as they do in the ground.
 Create pots of spring joy with your favorite tulips, daffodils, and hyacinths by sinking them in the ground so they get winter cold or storing the containers in a cold garage or storage shed.
 When the bulbs fade, replace them with warm-weather favorites such as callas, cannas, or caladiums for summer-long beauty.

 Naturalizing early spring bulbs in your lawn is a fun way to add a boost of color to your landscape.
-Siberian squill, snow crocus, and snowdrops bloom and finish before your grass needs its first mowing.
-So you can plant them for carefree color.
-Note: If you grow spring bulbs in your lawn, avoid using any herbicides until the bulbs have gone completely dormant.
+Siberian squill, snow crocus, and snowdrops bloom and finish before your grass needs its first mowing, so you can plant them for carefree color.
+Editor's Tip: If you grow spring bulbs in your lawn, avoid using any herbicides until the bulbs have gone completely dormant.